Home » Growing » How To Care For a Peace Lily Indoors

 How to Water a Peace Lily

-2. Use filtered or distilled water: Chlorine and fluoride in tap water can harm the plant.
+2. Use filtered or distilled water: Chlorine and fluoride in tap water can do damage to your peace lily.

 Signs You’re Overdoing It

-• Yellow leaves: Too much water can lead to root rot which shows as yellowing foliage.
+• Yellow leaves: Too much water can lead to root rot.
+This will shows up as yellow leaves.

 What Happens When It’s Too Dry?